Handling missing data in large healthcare dataset: a case study of unknown trauma outcomes: Non-stationary Markov model for the analysis of missing outcomes

-Formally, there are many possibilities for defining $s$.
-It {could} include the initial state after trauma (characteristics of injury and coma status, for example), age, gender, the current state ($t$ days after trauma), fragments of history, etc. For our purposes, we select, identify and compare three coarse models: \begin{enumerate} \item The coarsest model $s=\emptyset$. \item The maximal severity model, $s=$the maximal severity score (an integer from 1 to 6). \item The binned NISS model with seven bins: NISS=1-3, 4-8, 9, 10-16, 17-24, 25-35, 36+; $s$ is the bin number (7 values).
-The bins for $s=2,\ldots, 7$ have approximately equal depth whereas the bin with $s=1$ (NISS=1-3) is much smaller. \end{enumerate} We observe that the cases with maximal severity 1 (or NISS=1-3, which is the same) are very special.
+We observe that the cases with maximal severity 1 (or NISS=1-3, which is the same) are very special.
 First of all, the age distributions in this group for the `Available W30D' and the `OUT30' subgroups are very different (Fig.~\ref{Fig:LowSeverityAges}).
 If we do not take into account this difference then we overestimate mortality in this group.
 The necessary refinement of the model with isolation of elderly patients with low severity of trauma is presented in Section~\ref{Sec:refine}.

 Our approach may be combined with any stochastic model for early outcome prediction (see, for example, \cite{Lavoie2004,Shoemaker2006,Brockamp2013}).

 For the finite set of $s$ values, evaluation of all the coefficients $\alpha(t,s)$, $\nu(t,s)$, and $\mu(t,s)$ is a particular case of a standard statistical problem of {\em proportion estimate} for each given value of $s$; we use the Wilson score interval (CI) \cite{Wilson1927}: